Education of Looked After and Previously Looked After Children

 Whenever possible a child should not be moved to a new placement until they also have a school place.

 Where the child does not have a school place - see Section 6, When a Child has No School Place.

 Where a child has an Education, Health and Care Plan (previously a statement of special educational needs), the Plan must be transferred – see the Children and Young People Aged 0-25 with Special Educational Needs and Disabilities Procedure.

 The choice of school requires skilled working between relevant people.
 It should be based on a discussion between the child's social worker, their carers and, if appropriate, birth parents.
-The VSH should normally be consulted to avoid choosing a school that is unlikely to meet the child.s needs.
-Children in Care have been given the highest priority within school admission arrangements.
+The VSH should normally be consulted to avoid choosing a school that is unlikely to meet the child's needs.
+Children in Care and Previously Looked After Children have been given the highest priority within school admission arrangements.
 VSHs, working with education settings, should implement pupil premium arrangements for Children in Care.

-Changes of school should be minimised to avoid disruption to the child's education and should not take place in the middle of a school year or in years 10 and 11, unless this is unavoidable - see Avoidance of Disruption in Education in Section 2, above.
+Changes of school should be minimised to avoid disruption to the child's education and should not take place in the middle of a school year or in years 10 and 11, unless this is unavoidable - see Section 2.3, Avoidance of Disruption in Education.

 School details will need to be amended on the electronic record.

 At least one member of staff in the school - the Designated Teacher or the Head Teacher - must be informed by the social worker within 48 hours that the child is Looked After and be provided with a copy of the child's current PEP.
 Other members of staff who need to know should be identified at the PEP meeting, taking into account the child's wishes concerning confidentiality.

 Where the child is a Previously Looked After Child, sharing of information regarding the child's status is an issue that should be discussed with the parent or person with Parental Responsibility, but impressing upon them the importance of sharing such information where it is assessed the child has educational needs as a result of being previously looked after, or where a previous school has supported the child on this basis.